The MISSION of the Fiber Arts & Yarn Show is to showcase the use of natural colored animal fibers.

 - Someone other than the entrant may make the article, although the maker of entered article must be identified in the entry form.

-- Articles must be at least 80% wool, mohair or rabbit.
+- Articles must be at least 80% sheep’s wool, or goat fiber (mohair,

 - Garments should represent the breed of the animal being led.